meghananakka04-sys/BankLoanAnalyticsDashboard/README.md

 The first dashboard functions as the operational nerve center.

 Rather than overwhelming users with 50 metrics, it isolates the **8 KPIs that actually matter for portfolio health:**

-Funded amount (liquidity deployed)
+Funded amount represents liquidity deployed into the lending market.
-Repayment rate (cash flow health)
+Repayment rate reflects overall cash flow health.
-Charge-off rate (portfolio quality deterioration)
+Charge-off rate indicates deterioration in portfolio quality.
-Interest rate (yield on risk)
+Interest rate measures yield generated from lending risk.
-Debt-to-income ratio (borrower stability)
+Debt-to-income ratio helps evaluate borrower stability.
-Application volume (demand signal)
+Application volume acts as a demand indicator.
-MTD movement (month-to-date trends)
+MTD movement tracks short-term lending trends.
-Status segmentation (healthy vs at-risk loans)
+Status segmentation separates healthy loans from at-risk loans.

 **What makes this layer different:** The dashboard separates **charged-off loans from healthy ones**.
 Most dashboards treat all loans equally.
 This one asks: *Where is the portfolio actually breaking?* By isolating charged-offs as a distinct layer, you can see whether problem loans concentrate in specific borrower types, regions, or purposes.